Complete Guide to Casino Gambling in New Zealand

 Can a player get help if they suspect unfair activity?

 Yes.
 While the New Zealand government doesn't have jurisdiction over any overseas-based casinos, players who feel they have been mistreated can report gaming sites to the company that licenses them.
 Quality-assurance organizations like eCOGRA also look into disputes with operators that they certify.
 And if you have trouble with any casino you find on our site, visit our Player Assist page to see how we can help your resolve the issue.

 Who regulates the New Zealand gaming industry?

-Gambling in New Zealand is regulated by The Gambling Commission, which is encompassed in the Department of Internal Affairs.
-Established in 2003, the Commission licenses casinos, specifies conditions for licensing, and approves agreements between casino operators and casino venue license holders.
+Gambling in New Zealand is regulated by The Gambling Commission, which is encompassed by the Department of Internal Affairs.
+Established in 2003, the Commission licenses casinos, specifies conditions for licensing and approves agreements between casino operators and casino venue license holders.